William Shakespeare, Sonnets

 find many critical studies which purport to explain "what Shakespeare had in

-mind" when he wrote the sonnets as a sequence.
+mind" if he wrote the sonnets as a sequence.
 But the poems were published

 (perhaps like Sidney's Astrophil and Stella) without any sign of authorial